 The Recreation Department should be listed as a priority user and be enabled to book the Facility for programs and events at a reduced rate.
-Free skate including, general skating, stick & puck, and figure skating, should be offered at convenient times during the week and on weekends.
-Learn to skate programs should be offered at times convenient to the general public and charged fees that are consistent with other public rinks in the area.
+Free skate including general skating, stick & puck, and figure skating, should be offered at convenient times during the week and on weekends such as in the afternoons prior to high school practice.
+Learn to skate programs should be offered at times convenient to the general public as well and charged fees that are consistent with other public rinks in the area.
 Adult leagues should be offered at similar times as those offered at other public rinks.
 The Belmont/Watertown SPORT (Special Programs Organized for Recreation Time) program (a year-round program that provides activities for individuals with special needs) should be able to conduct skating lessons/training for 1 hour per week for 14 weeks at no charge to the program.
 Finally, the Town, School, and Community Organizations should be allowed to hold fundraising events at the Facility at a reduced rate.